 2. Write thank-you cards and letters

 Writing a thank-you note only takes a few minutes, but can mean a world of difference to a soldier overseas away from his or her family.
 For ideas, check out these thank-you samples from A Million Thanks, an amazing nonprofit that coordinates military appreciation efforts.
 Or, you can also send a free Memorial Day e-card from the site 123greetings.com.

 3. Make a care package

 Family and friends might want to send care packages to support service members.
 From crackers to toiletries, sunscreen to blank note cards with envelopes, this list of items commonly requested by soldiers can guide your choices.

 4. Host a lemonade stand or bake sale

 Raise money in your neighborhood to help military families by baking goodies or setting up an old-fashioned lemonade stand.
-Many organizations help military families, but here are just a couple of Washington-based groups your kids could donate to: Operation Military Family, based in Edmonds, helps support military families; and Outdoors for All, which is a national leader in providing recreation for people, including disabled veterans.
+Many organizations help military families, but here are just a couple of Washington-based groups your kids could donate to: Operation Military Family, based in Edmonds, helps support military families; and Outdoors for All, which is a national leader in providing recreation for people of all abilities, including disabled veterans.